 Ah, the blog editorial calendar.
 Is there anything more crucial to a content marketing process?
-Think of it this way.
-On WordPress alone, there’s over 2 million blog posts published every single day.
-That’s 83,000 blog posts an hour.
+Think of it this way: on WordPress alone, there’s nearly 3 million blog posts published every single day.
+That’s 117,000 blog posts an hour.

-A calendar will ensure that your content marketing strategy will never include a shot-in-the-dark piece of content ever again.
+A solid editorial calendar will ensure that your content marketing strategy will never include a shot-in-the-dark piece of content ever again.

 Don’t just talk the talk.
 We all know an editorial calendar is one of those things that content editors always say they’ll do, but don’t.
 Use a calendar to:

 - Keep your content consistent.

 - Visualize and share your strategy with your team.

 - Plan your SEO strategy before creating content.

 How to Build a Blog Editorial Calendar (a.k.a.
 Don’t Just Make it Up)

 Whether you already have a list of topics to publish or you’re starting with absolutely nothing, you will need to give each of your pieces of content a purpose.
 Is your piece designed to perform on social channels?
 Is it targeting a keyword opportunity for SEO?
 Will it be early-stage content or late-stage?
 Are you considering major holidays and industry events you may want to touch upon in your content?

 Take time to carefully map your content so you can use your resources as effectively as possible.
 By now, you should have a good idea of what you and your content team is capable of.
 Carve out a big chunk before every quarter or month to meet with your team members and brainstorm your content strategy.
 This is also the time (if you haven’t already) to establish your brand’s goals and personas.